 Family Adventure Garden

 One of the most compelling components of the expansion is the Family Adventure Garden, a 2.5 acre nature play and learning place for families.
 Explore the regions of South Texas, from an urban backyard to the Texas Hill Country and South Texas Plains.
 Discover ephemeral creeks, thundering ridges, beckoning hills, and tranquil pools.
 Let your imagination soar in fairy huts, forests, tunnels, and streams.
-The Family Adventure Garden will be a place to return to again and again.
+The Family Adventure Garden is a place to return to again and again.

 Different “galleries,” each with its own unique nature and play components, make up the Family Adventure Garden.
 Gallery themes create teachable moments that help children relate plants, water, and wildlife to their own lives.
 See below for a list and description of the galleries.